-This section defines terms specific to these billing instructions.
-Please refer to the Medicaid Agency's Medical Assistance Glossary for a more complete list of definitions.
+This section defines terms and abbreviations, including acronyms, used in this provider guide.
+Refer to the agency's Medical Assistance Glossary for a more complete list of definitions.

 Acute care - Care provided by a home health agency for clients who are not medically stable or have not attained a satisfactory level of rehabilitation.
 These clients require frequent intervention by a registered nurse or licensed therapist.
 [WAC 182-551-2010]